PyDotAll/G-Phish/README.md

 > Runs on http but will soon be run on https
 >> Does not support anonymity in the account creation, use with precaution

-Still fixing checkbox that's triggering the malfunction.
-The fake_headers library only generates 50% success in acheiving 200 HTTP status code.
+Still fixing the checkbox that's triggering the malfunction.
+The fake_headers library only generates 50% success in achieving a 200 HTTP status code.
 I'm planning to create a workaround for this, maybe a good'al ML algorithm that can help it perform better.
 ## Installation
 ### Webdriver Manager Over The Regular
 Please update your venv to 3.11 to avoid any further issues.
 If you don't have v3.11 yet, I highly encourage you to create one by installing the necessary Python version for it.
 This would make the code execution more robust.